 Adultery isn’t the only reason for the breakdown of marriage, mind you, but it does mean that you’ve lost interest in your spouse and that’s been grounds for divorce at all ages.
-So, one response to ‘why are older couples divorcing’ could be a lack of physical intimacy.
+So, one answer to “why are older couples divorcing” could be a lack of physical intimacy.

 4. Kids are grown

-“There are marriages that are dead for all intent and purposes and are only waiting for the kids to turn 18,” says Tahini.
-“70% of gray divorce cases I’ve seen have taken place because the woman was fed up and only was waiting for the kids to grow up so she didn’t have to be a single mom and raise a child without the stigma of a broken home.”
+“There are marriages that are dead for all intent and purposes and spouses are only waiting for the kids to turn 18,” says Tahini, “In at least 70% of gray divorce cases I’ve seen, the woman was fed up and was waiting for the kids to grow up so she didn’t have to be a single mom and raise a child without the stigma of a broken home.”

-Once the children have reached an age where there’s greater understanding and maturity, couples feel they can take the step of getting a divorce.
+Once the children have reached an age where there’s greater understanding and maturity, couples may feel more comfortable setting the divorce process in motion.
 “There are even cases where the kids have approached me and said they want a divorce for their parents.
-I’ve had sons approach me and say I want a divorce for my mother,” Tahini says.
+I’ve had sons approach me and say I want a divorce for my mother,” she adds.